G47mm/HylixOS/README.md

 Will HylixOS be compatible with FreeDOS or MSDOS programs?

-Yes HylixOS will in fact it will be compatible with most programs.
+Yes HylixOS will in fact it will be compatible with most programs and of course as a open source implementation.

 Will HylixOS be compatible with other W#ndows programs?